This Bacon Potato Tart, is like creamy sliced potatoes, with bacon all wrapped up in a flaky buttery pastry.

 - 1 egg yolk, whisked with a splash of water

-In a small saucepan, heat the cream and whole thyme sprigs until just starting to steam.
+- In the same pan, use paper towel to soak up any large pools of grease but leave a little, then add the cream and two thyme sprigs.
+Heat over low heat until just starting to steam.
 Don't boil.
 Set aside and let it steep for about 5 minutes before removing the thyme sprigs.

 - Slice the potato very thinly – 2-3mm is perfect.
 Remove the stalks from the remaining sprigs of thyme.